d9nny/CV/README.md

 Dan Wheeler
 ==============

-**Entrepreneurial junior web developer/software engineer.** After Uni, I relised a passion for technology and innovation, which inspired me to join Makers Academy.
-Makers have given me the skills needed to change career and become a junior developer.
-I’ve really enjoyed the last few months and I’m excited at the prospect of continuing to learn new technologies and further develop my new skills.
+**Entrepreneurial junior web developer/software engineer.**
+I love to code and I’m excited at the prospect of starting my new career as a junior developer.
+I believe I'll make a good developer, because: I'm eager to improve my skills and learn new technologies; I can be trusted to work autonomously and work well in a team; I'm happy to adapt to suit the companies needs; I'm a good problem solver with a mathematical background; and I believe I have high growth potential.
 I'm looking for a junior developer role with a focus on TDD/BDD, software craftsmanship and continued development and innovation.
 I am currently based in Exeter UK, but I'm happy to consider jobs in London and abroad.

 ## Skills